floref/core/README.md

 - [`when/otherwise`](README.md#when-otherwise) conditional execution of grouped steps.
 - [`parallel`](README.md#parallel) executes multiple flow steps in parallel (on the same input) and then continues.
 - [`forEach`](README.md#forEach) execute grouped steps for each element from a `Collection` input.
-- [`reversible`](README.md#reversible) executes revert actions in reverse order starting from the last failed step, useful when having many 3rd party integrations to reconcile with.
+- [`compensable`](README.md#compensable) executes revert actions in reverse order starting from the last failed step, useful when having many 3rd party integrations to reconcile with.
 - [`retry`](README.md#retry) retry able flow step, usage example: retrying REST calls if server is busy.
 - `circuitBreaker` for short circuiting when the number of failures reaches a certain threshold.
 - etc, see [Instructions reference](README.md#Instructions-reference)<br>

 **NOTE**:
 1. The instructions are **context constrained** depending on the current and parent instruction.
-For example you will not be able to code compile an `otherwise` before a `when`, commands specifics like `.delay`, `aggregator`, `revertBy`, etc will be accessible only if the previous/containing command within the fluent API was a corresponding command.
+For example you will not be able to code compile an `otherwise` before a `when`, commands specifics like `.delay`, `aggregator`, `reversion`, etc will be accessible only if the previous/containing command within the fluent API was a corresponding command.
 This is a unique feature of Floref that makes sure the flows are valid early on at compile time.
 ![missplaced](doc/images/Missplaced.png)